dpoznan/hearing-enhancement-project/README.md

 ### System Components:
+#### Federated Learning [7]
+##### In the cloud:
+Pre-train an existing state-of-the-art speech enhancement ML model on existing datasets of noisy voice environments (e.g. SpeechBrain).
+This centralized model will be called the global model, and it is the starting point that provides a solid base.
+Reduce the model size (via quantization/etc) and deploy the model to all mobile phones that have installed the app.
+These smaller models will be known as the local models because they’ll be local to each mobile phone.

+##### On each mobile phone:
+Do speech enhancement inference using the deployed local model to help with hearing for the user Regularly gather environment + speech recordings when the app is running, and store them locally on the phone Whenever the phone is plugged in, run a lightweight fine-tune training of the model (on the phone!) using the recently gathered recordings
+Whenever the phone is plugged in and connected to WiFi, send the locally fine-tuned model back to the centralized server.  (i.e. send the model weights/biases, not the raw recordings!)
+##### Back in the cloud:
+Integrate all of the fine-tuned local models back into the global model (this mechanism is built into Federated Learning frameworks)
+Reduce the model size of this new global model, creating a new local model Push the new fine-tuned local model back out to all mobile phones
+##### ... repeat often… (daily?)

 #### Earbuds:
 - Provide the speaker that delivers enhanced sound to the user.
 - Take environmental sounds from onboard microphones, blue tooth mic., bluetooth connection to smart phone, bluetooth transmitter plugged into sound system (like Zvox, or room sound system)